-The initial roots of the E&U European Short Film Festival are two befriended filmmakers — one of them being a local from the recently built Europaviertel ("Europe District") in Frankfurt-Gallus, who wanted to do something good for his new neighborhood.
+With an idea growing during the year of the last EU elections in 2019, the initial roots of the E&U European Short Film Festival are two befriended filmmakers — one of them being a local from the recently built Europaviertel ("Europe District") in Frankfurt-Gallus, who wanted to do something good for his new neighborhood.

 The Europaviertel is developing ever since, so is today's EU.
 Let's all come together at the E&U festival and give these surroundings an extra positive boost.

 Organizing a film festival is a lot of fun — and a complex enterprise.
 That's why we are lucky to have a great team of voluntarily working experts.

 We are also super nice people and know that we do not know everything about film events yet.
 But there's a certain charm and passion to our way and we love how our project already evolves.

 And we think our European theme is important, because we need a better social cohesion within the European Union.
 Each member of our festival staff, joining from several participating partner organizations like the Intergenerational House Project for example, works for an open and balanced society on a daily basis — in Germany, Europe and everywhere in the world.

 We mean to provide a platform for exchanging Europe's film culture.

 We are glad to have had once more films from 17 different EU members.
 With a manifold range from "smaller" to rather well known cinematic countries.

 Among the entries in our main competition Best Short Film from the European Union were many great short films from an amateur level to works of popular and acclaimed industry professionals.
 They show a colorful, wide-ranging mix and a diversity that we endorse strongly.